 The Dutch are sensible about sex education

-From age 4, all children in Dutch schools receive compulsory age-appropriate sexuality education classes.
+From the age of four, all children in Dutch schools receive compulsory age-appropriate sexuality education classes — at four!
 And they are not just about the nuts and bolts (so to speak) of sex.
 The main emphasis is on building respect for one’s own and others’ sexuality.

 Teenage pregnancy in the Netherlands

 The teen pregnancy rate in the Netherlands is very low.
 When you compare it with the rate of teen pregnancy in the US, which is the highest in the developed world, it is 8 times higher than the Netherlands (interestingly, it’s the English-speaking countries that have the highest teen pregnancy rates in the developed world—the US, followed closely by New Zealand and the UK), it’s obvious that the Dutch approach is the one that works. 👏🏼

 Dutch teens tend to have their first sexual experience slightly later than their American counterparts.
 When they do finally have sex, the majority of Dutch report it as having been a positive, fun experience.
 Nearly 70% of American teens say they felt they should have waited longer before having sex.